 Don’t overthink this.
 Creators, I know you’re like thinkers and you love to overthink things.
 Don’t overthink things, right.
 This is your chance to get things out.
 This is your chance to test and see how does it do?
 Are people responding to this really well?

 And you know, there, there are more things to life than video challenges.
 Right?
 But if you want to do it, definitely do it.
-So, yes.
-So that essentially wraps up this live stream today.
-So hopefully you found it really, really helpful.
+Yes.
+That essentially wraps up this live stream today.
+Hopefully you found it really, really helpful.

 Now, if you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel if you haven’t already, and you know, turn on that notification bell so you can get notified when I go live and when I release videos.
 And if you haven’t already, and particularly if you want to start live streaming for vlogmas, make sure you grab a copy of my Facebook Live Cheat Sheets.

 It will sort you out and it’s free.
 It’s a download gift to you.
-So make sure that you grab it, I’ll put it on the screen somewhere.
+Make sure that you grab it, I’ll put it on the screen somewhere.
 And that essentially wraps us up.
-So thank you so much, everyone, for being here.
+Thank you so much, everyone, for being here.